 Conservation Awareness Day events are held in appreciation of rural landowners who voluntarily conserve habitat for species at risk on their land.
 Every year, SOS visits different areas of the province to reach these stewards, and to invite and encourage other interested individuals in the community to attend.
 Conservation Awareness Day events are hosted by communities together with Nature Saskatchewan’s SOS staff.
 These events are often co-hosted with partner agencies including the Nature Conservancy of Canada, Ducks Unlimited Canada, Old Wives Watershed and the Moose Jaw River Watershed Stewards to reach more landowners and to make the most of attendees’ time.

 These events provide landowners the opportunity to learn about and discuss issues related to their land and operations, species at risk, and conservation.
 Events include presentations on Nature Saskatchewan and our SOS programs, beneficial management practices for species at risk, common conservation myths, and funding opportunities for habitat enhancement projects.
-There is often a field excursion to a local site as well.
-A highlight of the event is a visit with a live Burrowing Owl from the Saskatchewan Burrowing Owl Interpretive Centre where attendees meet a live owl and learn more about this endangered species.
+Often, a highlight of the event is a visit with a live Burrowing Owl from the Saskatchewan Burrowing Owl Interpretive Centre where attendees meet a live owl and learn more about this endangered species.

 Habitat Enhancement - Expand Your Pasture

 Nature Saskatchewan offers a pasture enhancement program to improve habitat for Burrowing Owls, Piping Plovers, and Sprague's Pipits.
 Habitat enhancement can take place through reseeding cultivated land to native pasture, wildlife friendly fencing, and alternate water developments.
 The landowner provides 50% of the project cost, and Nature Saskatchewan provides 50% of the cost.

 Preferably areas adjacent to existing pasture within 3-5 km of Burrowing Owl nests active in the past 5 years, confirmed by Nature Saskatchewan staff, a Conservation Officer/agency, or a research biologist.